 Practice tests can be taken at colleges and technical or vocational schools; they're also available online.
-GED Ready, the official practice test, is available in one-subject and full-test formats; the latter includes all four GED subjects (Social Studies, Science, Reasoning Through Language Arts and Mathematics).
+GED Ready, the official practice test, is available in one-subject and full-test formats; the latter includes all four GED subjects:

-Test results for the official practice test are generated within three hours, and test-takers receive a detailed score report revealing whether they're likely to pass the real GED test.
+Test results for the official practice test can be generated within one hour, and test-takers receive a detailed score report revealing whether they're likely to pass the real GED test or not.
+For the Reasoning Through Language Arts test, the recommended range of scores is 152-200, though scoring over 145 indicates a strong likelihood of passing the actual exam.
 The score report also offers study recommendations, showing test-takers where they need to improve.